 Maine Coon Tails

-A Maine Coon’s tail is long, wide at their base, and tapers to a pointed tip, though you’ll have to have gentle squeeze to notice this under all the fluff!
+A Maine Coon’s tail is long, wide at their base, and tapers to a pointed tip, though you’ll have to have a gentle squeeze to notice this under all the fluff!
 The fur is long and flowing along the whole length.

 The tail is usually about the same length as the cat’s body and can be used as a wrap for extra warmth and protection in cold climates.